What do lenders look for when assessing my bank statements?

 Is there anything else Lenders wouldn’t want to see on my bank statements?

-As we’ve seen, basically lenders are looking at your bank statements to show how you manage your money and to help them establish whether this gives them either the confidence that you are financially prudent, or the evidence that you are not.
+As we’ve seen, basically lenders are looking at your bank statements to show how you manage your money and to help them establish whether this gives them either the confidence that you are financially prudent or the evidence that you are not.
 Remember, Lenders are financial institutions that, either directly or as part of a wider group, often sell current accounts, overdraft facilities credit cards and personal loans, so understand that these things can all play a part in prudent financial planning.
 The key for a mortgage applicant is how these facilities are managed.
 For example, having an overdraft facility and occasionally using it, is not inherently a bad thing; regularly exceeding the overdraft limit – not so good.
 Thus, lenders will look for excess overdraft fees or returned direct debits because these would normally show that the account is not being well conducted.
-Other things to look out for include credit transactions from pay-day loan companies; “undisclosed” loan repayments (i.e. if you said on the application that you have no other loans but there appear to be regular loan payments, this could be a problem); they would look out for any obvious missed payments; finally, they might also consider how much of a typical month is spent overdrawn – i.e. if you only just go into credit on pay day and for the rest of the month are overdrawn, how sustainable is this mortgage?
+Other things to look out for include credit transactions from pay-day loan companies; “undisclosed” loan repayments (i.e. if you said on the application that you have no other loans but there appear to be regular loan payments, this could be a problem); they would look out for any obvious missed payments; finally, they might also consider how much of a typical month is spent overdrawn – i.e. if you only just go into credit on payday and for the rest of the month are overdrawn, how sustainable is this mortgage?

 What can I do to improve things?

 The simple answer is – be sensible and, if possible, plan ahead.
-Typically, a bank would ask for up to three months of your most recent bank statements that show your salary credits and all your regular bill payments.
+Typically, a bank would ask for up to three months of your most recent bank statements.
+These will show your salary credits and all your regular bill payments.
 Thus, if you know you’re likely to want to apply for a mortgage in the not-too-distant future, try to make sure that you avoid any of the above pitfalls.
 Take a break from gambling for a short while and work on presenting your bank account in the best possible light.
 Your mortgage broker can help you as there are some lenders who may ask for fewer bank statements than others or indeed some may not even ask for them at all.
-However even these lenders would reserve the right to request bank statements in certain circumstances, so your best bet (no pun intended) is to be as prudent as possible in the run up to any mortgage application.
+However even these lenders would reserve the right to request bank statements in certain circumstances, so your best bet (no pun intended) is to be as prudent as possible in the run-up to any mortgage application.
 Remember, if you do gamble, please gamble responsibly!